For privacy reasons YouTube needs your permission to be loaded.

 Residents have the opportunity to participate in a variety of program sponsored and elective activities in these areas.

-What sets apart our Osteopathic Residency?
+What sets apart our Osteopathic Training?

 Osteopathic residents receive training longitudinally in osteopathic principles and practices throughout all three years of residency.
 Teaching is provided in both the hospital and office settings on the residents own patients, as well as patients referred to the OMT clinic.